larryhastings/appeal/README.md

 app.main()
 ```

-Under the covers, this calls `Appeal.command_method()`
-to create a `CommandMethodPreparer` object.
+Behind the scenes, this uses a `CommandMethodPreparer` object,
+which you can use directly by calling `Appeal.command_method()`.
-First, you decorate the method calls of your class with this
+First, you decorate the method calls of your class with this object.
-object.
-You then call the `bind` on that object to pass in the instance
+You then call the `bind` method on that object to pass in the
-of that class you want to bind those methods to (though `app_class()`
+instance of that class you want to bind those methods to--though
-takes care of that for you).  `bind()`
+`app_class()` takes care of that for you.  `bind()`
 returns a callable you pass in to `Appeal.preparer`, which
-binds the method to that instance so Appeal can call it.
+binds the method to that instance before Appeal calls it.
-This function works like a decorator; Appeal passes in a
-function, and the function returns the function that Appeal
-actually calls.

-Here's an example of using `Appeal.command_method()` by hand:
+Here's an example using `Appeal.command_method()` directly:

 ```Python
 import appeal